About Kati Taunt

 I am one of only two licenced ARC (Attachment, Regulation and Competency) trainers outside of the United States.
 Please see arcframework.org more information.

-I specialise in working with trauma, both Post Traumatic Stress Disorder and Developmental Trauma and am dedicated to bringing trauma informed practice into schools, residential care, foster care, child protection services, early help, inpatient services, youth offending services and any other service that would like to consider how becoming Trauma-informed could change the outcomes for their service users.
-I also provide ongoing training and consultation to support a whole system transformation to trauma informed practice.
+I specialise in working with trauma, both Post Traumatic Stress Disorder and Developmental Trauma and am dedicated to bringing trauma informed practice into schools, residential care, foster care, child protection services, early help, inpatient services, youth justice teams and any other service that would like to consider how becoming Trauma-informed could change the outcomes for their service users and experiences for their staff members and leadership systems.
+I also provide ongoing training and consultation to support a whole system transformation to trauma-informed practice.

-I have a small private therapy practice working with a broad range of issues; including anxiety, low mood, trauma and phobias and clients throughout the life span.
+I have a small private therapy practice working with a broad range of issues; including anxiety, low mood, trauma and phobias and clients throughout the life span including via the Adoption Support Fund.

 What is Trauma-Informed Practice?